-Windows Deployment Services (WDS) is a service role that allows you to deploy the Windows operating system to a PXE-enabled client. and allows you to deploy a Windows operating system to multiple clients at the same time.
+Windows Deployment Services (WDS) is a service role that allows you to deploy the Windows operating system to a PXE-enabled client. and will enable you to deploy a Windows operating system to multiple clients at the same time.
+In this article, we shall discuss how to fix “Windows deployment cannot continue, the operating system is missing via MDT deployment”.
 See this article on how to set up and install the WDS role.
 If you are using Oracle VirtualBox, you may encounter an error: “No bootable media found system halted: Unable to PXE boot WDS to Virtualbox, see this article for a fix“.

 This error was prompted because the Windows Operating System was not selected in the task sequence and as such, the Windows installation would not proceed.
-In this article, we also discussed the consequence of not selecting the “operating system to install” via the task sequence.
+In this piece “MDT accidental OS deletion: Mistakenly deleted your Operating Systems over Microsoft Deployment Toolkit“, we also discussed the consequence of not selecting the “operating system to install” via the task sequence.

-– Select the Task Sequence Menu bar on the top as shown below
+Expand on the Deployment share, and select Task Sequence.
+Select properties and when the task sequence opens up, select the Task Sequence Menu bar on the top as shown below

-– Click on browse under the “Operating system to install” and select the install.wim file.
+Select “Install Operating System”.
+On the right pane of the window, under properties.
+Click on browse under the “Operating system to install” and select the install.wim file.

-When this is done, click on apply and ok.
-Now, you can now continue with you windows 10 or server installation and it will complete successfully.
+Now, you can now continue with your Windows 10 or server installation and it will complete successfully.
 See related Windows 10 deployment via WDS, how to set up a VM via PXE boot on a Generation 1 VM – Hyper-V and how to set up a VM via PXE boot on a Generation 2 VM – Hyper-V.

 - Under the OS Info - Edit the unattended XML file and - Ensure the "under the Answer file" window - The Operating System points to the right OS. - Validate and save the Answer File.

 See the following links for more details on DHCP.
-IP assignment via Dynamic Host Configuration Protocol (DHCP), how to install Dynamic Host Configuration Protocol on Windows Server 2019, and how to configuring DHCP: Post-deployment of Dynamic Host Configuration Protocol.
+IP assignment via Dynamic Host Configuration Protocol (DHCP).
+How to install Dynamic Host Configuration Protocol on Windows Server 2019.
+And how to configuring DHCP: Post-deployment of Dynamic Host Configuration Protocol.

-I hope you found this blog post helpful.
-If you have any questions, please let me know in the comment session.
+I hope you found this blog post on MDT Deployment OS Missing helpful.
+If you have any questions, please let me know in the comment section.